 a Destinations d > Botswana > Wildlife Photography Safari

-Economy class flights with Qantas from Auckland, ten nights' accommodation, meals and drinks as indicated, an Adventure World host, use of Pangolin cameras and photo tuition from guides within Botswana, private transfers throughout, National Park and Concession entrance fees, game drive, activities and sightseeing as specified as well as local gratuities.
+Economy class flights with Qantas from Auckland, ten nights' accommodation, meals and drinks as indicated, an Adventure World host, use of Pangolin cameras and photo tuition from guides within Botswana, private transfers throughout, National Park and Concession entrance fees, game drive, activities and sightseeing as specified.

 Auckland, 1 Nov '18

 There is no better way to improve your wildlife photography than in the best classroom in the world – The African Bush.
 This hosted safari will appeal to photographers of all levels of experience and ability who want a more immersive safari experience at some of the best photo locations in Botswana and Zimbabwe.
 No matter how much you think you know there is always something more to learn when it comes to wildlife photography and our guides will be on hand throughout this safari to help you do just that.

 The Wildlife Photography Safari will help you to master your photographic skills whilst spending time in two of the best photographic destinations in Botswana – the Chobe and The Okavango Delta.

 Each safari is hosted by a resident photographic guide who will be on hand to not only go through the basics but help you with some more advanced techniques to take your photography to the next level.

 In between the morning and afternoon game activities there will be time to spend with the guides doing post-production so we advise you to bring a laptop with you to edit and review your images in the group sessions.